trick77/ol-node-docker/README.md

-# ol-docker
+# overline-node-dev

-Overline node for relaying or JS mining which doesn't run as root.
+Rootless/unprivileged node for relaying blocks/transactions and/or mining on Overline blockchain.

-tbd
+Adds source as git module for easy code modification/experiments.

+## Build

+Running ```docker-compose build``` will use the sources in ./overline-src to build a new Docker image containing the Overline node.

+## Run

+Running ```docker-compose up -d``` will start the Overline node in the background.